Where to Stay in New York: A First Timers Guide (2025)

 • Izakaya Nonono has some of the best Japanese food I’ve had in New York (and it’s reasonably priced).

-Good for: being the heart of the chaos.
+The good: In the heart of the chaos.

 Filled with towering skyscrapers, giant digital billboards and dazzling neon lights, Times Square is the beating heart of New York City.